Last Updated 27 August 2018

 - Those who use violence are solely responsible for their actions.

-- Domestic violence is most often perpetrated by men against women in intimate relationships.
+- Domestic violence is most often perpetrated by men against women in intimate partner relationships.